HeeebsInc/Analyzing_Risk_Within_Movies/README.md

 - Use existing data from [MovieLens](https://grouplens.org/datasets/movielens/) and [TMBD](https://www.kaggle.com/juzershakir/tmdb-movies-dataset) to determine if there is a difference in risk between genres
     - **Risk** is defined as the standard deviation divided by the mean
+- Determine correlations between profit and budget within each genre
 - Understand the distribution within each genre and whether there is noise in our dataset